 The help text’s message should not simply restate the same information in the label in order to prompt someone to interact with it.
 Don’t add help text if it isn’t actually relevant or meaningful to a user in order to try to maintain layout continuity with other inputs that require help text.

-Putting instructions for how to complete an input, requirements, or any other essential information into placeholder text is not accessible, and should be avoided if possible.
+Putting instructions for how to complete an input, requirements, or any other essential information into placeholder text is not accessible.
 Once a value is entered, placeholder text is no longer viewable; if someone is using an automatic form filler, they will never get the information in the placeholder text.

 The help text area also displays an error message.
 When a text area already includes help text and an error is triggered, the help text is replaced with error text.
 Once the error is resolved, the help text description reappears below the field.